unt-libraries/fauxdoc/README.md

 1. Install and configure [pyenv](https://github.com/pyenv/pyenv).
 2. Install and configure [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
-3. Use pyenv to download and install the currently supported Python versions, e.g. 3.7 to 3.10. (`pyenv install 3.7.15`, etc.)
+3. Use pyenv to download and install the currently supported Python versions, e.g. 3.7 to 3.11. (`pyenv install 3.7.15`, etc.)
-4. Create your main development environment using the latest Python version: `pyenv virtualenv 3.10.8 fauxdoc-3.10.8`.
+4. Create your main development environment using a sensible Python version: `pyenv virtualenv 3.10.8 fauxdoc-3.10.8`.
 5. `cd` into the local repository root for this project and activate that virtualenv: `pyenv activate fauxdoc-3.10.8`.
 6. Do `python -m pip install poetry`.
 (This installs Poetry into that virtualenv _only_.)
 7. Do `poetry lock` to resolve dependencies and generate a `poetry.lock` file.
-8. Do `poetry install -E test` to install dependencies, including those you need for tests.
+8. Do `poetry install -E dev` to install dependencies, including those you need for development.
 9. Run the tests just to make sure everything is working...

 And that's it.
 Now, as long as `fauxdoc-3.10.8` is activated, you can use Poetry commands to manage dependencies and run builds for that project; Poetry knows to install things there.